masterofobzene/Image-Metadata-Remover-Script/README.md

 # Image-Metadata-Remover-Script
-Removes metadata AKA (EXIF) information on all images detected (exept .gif files)
+Removes metadata AKA (EXIF) information on all images detected (except .gif files)

 This script will remove metadata from the images found on the passed path including its subfolders.